 You may need to change a diaper at the museum, the art gallery or even just while everybody is out for a bit to eat; babies don’t exactly understand that pooping at ideal times is a good thing to be doing.
 You can change diapers on an airplane with ease, just head back to the washroom with a changing pad and get to work.
 Changing a diaper is a skill of sorts, and not everybody is going to have it!

 You have the ability to breastfeed wherever you please, so you need to use that to your advantage.
-If your baby is hungry, don’t be afraid to feed them in public – being shy while travelling isn’t going to do anybody any favors!
+If your baby is hungry, don’t be afraid to feed them in public – being shy while traveling isn’t going to do anybody any favors!
 When the airplane is taking off, be sure to keep a pacifier or bottle ready for your child.
-You can actually fly breastmilk to another region, as long as it’s declared and screened beforehand. aren’t the most typical thing to be considered, but sometimes it’s the only way a woman can draw milk.
+You can actually fly breastmilk to another region, as long as it’s declared and screened beforehand.
+Breast pumps aren’t the most typical thing to be considered, but sometimes it’s the only way a woman can draw milk.
 It’s a good thing they’re allowed on planes!
-On top of everything else, you’re going to need – babies are definitely messy beings.
+On top of everything else, you’re going to need washable bibs – babies are definitely messy beings.
 Bottle brushes and cleaners could be ideal if you’re using bottles, too.

 Traveling in Car